-The most common types of supercharger based on design.
+The most common types of supercharging based on design.
 This includes supercharger types like Roots, Centrifugal as well as turbos and chemical systems like nitrous oxide.

 A centrifugal supercharger uses centrifugal force to push more air into the engine.

 Also Known As: Turbocharger, Turbo, Turbosupercharger, Radial Compressor, Radial Flow

 A Turbo (AKA Turbocharger or Superturbocharger) is a forced induction pump that uses exhaust gases to drive a turbine and compressor to force more air into the combustion chamber.

 Also Known As: e-charger, e-supercharger, electric charger, electric turbo, e-turbo, booster

 Also Known As: Blower